ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

 ### CORS

 Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
 Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.
 While making or calling APIs, it is important to take CORS into consideration as often you may not be able to make a cross domain API call.
 Express has [middleware](https://www.npmjs.com/package/cors) to enable you to make cross domain API calls.

+### Public APIs

+In order to get realtime information or process data on servers online, we use public APIs.
+For instance, if you wish to get a report of current weather or get information on exchange rates.
+A public API ensures that your application will remain dynamic.
+Most APIs are well documented, the documentation of these APIs contain information on the components of the request and the structure of the response sent back.
+Click [here](https://github.com/public-apis/public-apis) for a list of free to use public APIs which may benefit you in making your hack.